Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Batemans Bay recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Batemans Bay has received around 44 dwelling approvals annually over the past five financial years, totalling 224 homes.
-As of FY-26, 26 approvals have been recorded.
-On average, 1.6 new residents per year per dwelling were constructed between FY-21 and FY-25.
-This figure has eased to 0.1 people per dwelling over the past two financial years.
-The average construction cost value of new properties is $294,000.
+As of FY-26, 28 approvals have been recorded.
+On average, 1.6 new residents per year per dwelling constructed were registered between FY-21 and FY-25.
+However, this figure has decreased to 0.1 people per dwelling over the past two financial years.
+New properties are constructed at an average cost of $294,000.

 Frequently Asked Questions - Development